adamhalesworth/jellybeans-xcode-theme/README.md

-Jellybeans-Xcode4
+Jellybeans-Xcode
 =================

-A port of the Vim jellybeans colorscheme for Xcode 4
+A port of the Vim Jellybeans colorscheme for Xcode 4 and up.

+##Installation

+Use the provided install script or manually copy `Jellybeans.dvcolortheme` to `~/Library/Developer/Xcode/UserData/FontAndColorThemes`.